sca075/mqtt_vacuum_camera/README.md

    data:
      filename: /config/www/REPLACE_ME.png
    ```
-5) **Change the image options** directly form the Home Assistant integration UI with a simple click on the integration configuration.
+6) **Change the image options** directly form the Home Assistant integration UI with a simple click on the integration configuration.
    - **Image Rotation**: 0, 90, 180, 270 (default is 0).
    - [**Trim automatically the images**](./docs/croping_trimming.md).
 The standard Valetudo images size 5210x5210 or more, are resized automatically (At boot the camera trims and reduces the images sizes).
 Default margins are 150 pixels, you can customize this value from the image options.
    - Base colors are the **colors for robot, charger, walls, background, zones etc**.
    - **Rooms colors**, Room 1 is actually also the Floor color (for vacuum that do not support rooms).
    - **[Transparency level](./docs/transparency.md) for all elements and rooms** colours can be also customize.
    - It is possible to **display on the image the vacuum status**, this option add a vacuum status text at the top left of the image.
 Status and room where the vacuum is will be display on the text filed.
-6) This integration make possible to **render multiple vacuums** as per each camera will be named with the vacuum name (example: vacuum.robot1 = camera.robot1_camera.. vacuum.robotx = camera.robotx_camera)
+7) This integration make possible to **render multiple vacuums** as per each camera will be named with the vacuum name (example: vacuum.robot1 = camera.robot1_camera.. vacuum.robotx = camera.robotx_camera)
-7) The camera as all cameras in HA **supports the ON/OFF service**, it is possible to *suspend and resume the camera streem as desired*.
+8) The camera as all cameras in HA **supports the ON/OFF service**, it is possible to *suspend and resume the camera streem as desired*.
-8) In the attributes is possible to get on what room the vacuum is.
+9) In the attributes is possible to get on what room the vacuum is.
-9) No Go, Virtual Walls, Zone Clean, Active Segments and Obstacles are draw on the map when available.
+10) No Go, Virtual Walls, Zone Clean, Active Segments and Obstacles are draw on the map when available.
-10) [Auto Zooming the room (segment)](./docs/auto_zoom.md) when the vacuum is cleaning it.
+11) [Auto Zooming the room (segment)](./docs/auto_zoom.md) when the vacuum is cleaning it.
+12) Support Actions "reload" and "reset_trims" implemented for changing the camera settings without restarting Home Assistant.
 </details>